peczenyj/MooseX/README.md

 to describe one new attribute you shoud specify some properties inside a Hash.
 The only mandatory property is the ':is', to specify how we should create the acessors (if public or private).

-**IMPORTANT**: until now it is not possible redefine attributes when you extends a MooseX class / role.
-There is one issue for this: [here](https://github.com/peczenyj/MooseX/issues/19 "issue in github").

 The options for "has" are as follows:

 ### is